Thuynh808/Breach-Tracker/README.md

 ## Project Overview

-Breach Tracker is an AWS-based architecture designed to automate the retrieval and serving of breach data from "Have I Been Pwned".
+Breach Tracker is an AWS-based architecture designed to automate the retrieval and serving of breach data from **"Have I Been Pwned"**.
 The project leverages ECS (Fargate), API Gateway, ALB, ECR, Terraform, and Ansible to deploy a scalable and secure backend for breach tracking.

-## Components
+## Architecture:

-VPC & Networking: Configured public and private subnets, NAT Gateway, and Security Groups.
+- **VPC & Networking**:
+  - Configured with `public` and `private` subnets across two availability zones for high availability and enhanced security
+  - `ECS` tasks and `ALB` are placed in `private` subnets to restrict public access
+- **NAT Gateway**: Deployed in each `public` subnet to allow `ECS` tasks to securely fetch breach data from external sources while maintaining a private network
-ECS & ECR: Containerized Flask application for fetching breach data.
+- **ECS & ECR**: Flask application containerized and deployed on `ECS Fargate` for fetching breach data, with images stored in `ECR`
-ALB: Distributes traffic to ECS tasks securely.
-API Gateway: Provides a public-facing API interface.
-Terraform: Automates AWS resource provisioning.
-Ansible: Automates environment setup and container deployment.
-Security & IAM: Ensures secure authentication and permissions for services.
+- **ALB**: Internal Application Load Balancer routes traffic securely to `ECS` tasks within `private` subnets
+- **API Gateway**: Public-facing API interface, integrated with the `ALB` through a `VPC Link` for secure communication between `public` and `private` networks
+- **VPC Link**: Bridges the `API Gateway` with the internal `ALB` to secure traffic routing from the public API to private resources
+- **Terraform**: Manages infrastructure as code, automating the provisioning of AWS resources
+- **Ansible**: Automate environment setup with packages and dependencies along with `ECR` repository creation
+- **Security & IAM**: Configured `security groups` for traffic control and `IAM` roles to ensure appropriate permissions for ECS, ALB, and API Gateway interactions

 ## Versions